Advanced mirror shapes for mode enhancement in plano-concave cavities: Methods

-\section{Method for calculating clipping losses in misaligned concave-concave cavities}
+\subsection{Method for calculating clipping losses in misaligned concave-concave cavities}

-In the main text, Fig.~\ref{fig: master scan combined}b requires the calculation of the clipping loss for misaligned concave-concave cavities.
+The results of Fig.~\ref{fig: master scan combined}b require the calculation of the clipping loss for misaligned concave-concave cavities.
 The mode mixing method is suitable in principle, but for the large mode axis angles possible with wide mirrors, a very large basis size is required.
 Instead, we use standard cavity theory~\cite{Blows:98} to calculate the expected mode of the cavity with the given mirror curvatures, length, and misalignment, and then use a clipping integral to calculate the power that is lost on reflection.
 While this method does not produce exactly correct results, it gives answers of the correct order of magnitude~\cite{Hughes:23}, which is sufficient to estimate the achievable performance.

 Unfortunately, the power clipping integral only produces normalised results if the plane of the power integral is perpendicular to the propagation of the beam.
 However, the mirror aperture in a misaligned cavity is generally not perpendicular to the mode because the mode axis is tilted.
 In Fig.~\ref{fig: app cc clipping} we depict our choice of power integral plane as perpendicular to the mode (so that the integral is well-normalised) and passing through the edge on the mirror where the mode has the highest intensity, and therefore clipping is most severe.